Liamm02/8-golden-rules/index.md

 # 8 Golden Rules of Interface Design

-A good interface is as important in a sotfware system as its correct functioning.
+A well-designed website can help you form a good impression on your prospective customers.
+It can also help you nurture your leads and get more conversions.
+But, more importantly, it provides good user experience and helps your website visitors access and navigate your website with ease.
 To achieve a great interface, Ben Shneiderman designed 8 rules to follow.

 [Stanford University](http://stanford.edu/) | [MIT](http://mit.edu/)